neuralsandwich/Git-tutorial/tutorial.md

 ## Copying Projects

-There are many projects with already use git ([github](http://github.com)) to work on any of these you need to clone the project.
-You can do this with the `git clone <url>` command but for now we will move on.
+Many open source projects already use git ([github](http://github.com)).
+To work on any of them you need to clone the project, which creates a copy of the repository.
+You can do this with `git clone <url>` but for now we will move on.

 ## Checking the Status